robbinjanssen/home-assistant-omnik-inverter/README.md

 [![Maintainability][maintainability-shield]][maintainability-url]
 [![Code Quality][code-quality-shield]][code-quality-url]

-# Omnik Inverter Sensor for Home Assistant
+# Omnik Inverter Integration for Home Assistant

-The Omnik Inverter Sensor component will scrape data from an Omnik inverter connected to your local network.
+The Omnik Inverter integration will scrape data from an Omnik inverter connected to your local network.
 It has been tested and developed on the following inverters:

 ## Supported models